 Get charmed in Old Town Warsaw

-For anyone who’s been convinced that Warsaw lacks charm, put the idea to rest by beginning your day with a walk through Old Town Warsaw.
-Sure, Warsaw’s Old Town won’t strike a chord as forcefully as its equivalent in far-more-popular Krakow or Prague, but discovering its rich tapestry of (reconstructed) medieval, Gothic, Renaissance architecture is absolutely one of best things to do in Warsaw.
+For anyone who’s been convinced that Warsaw lacks charm, put the idea to rest.
+Begin your day with a walk through Old Town Warsaw.
+Sure, Warsaw’s Old Town won’t strike a chord like the more popular historic centres of Krakow or Prague.
+But discovering its rich tapestry of (reconstructed) medieval, Gothic, and Renaissance architecture is absolutely one of the best things to do in Warsaw.

 Start exploring Old Town Warsaw at Rynek Starego Miasta (Old Town Market Place), the heart of the historical district.
-This beautiful square, lined with reconstructed 17th-century merchant houses, is the perfect place to slow down before kicking your Warsaw itinerary into gear.
-Grab a cup of coffee and a snack at one of the cafés along here to soak in the sights & sounds of Old Town Warsaw before continuing on.
+This beautiful square is lined with reconstructed 17th-century merchant houses.
+It’s the perfect place to slow down before kicking your Warsaw itinerary into gear.
+Grab a cup of coffee and a snack at one of the cafés along here.
+Soak in the sights & sounds of Old Town Warsaw before continuing on.

-The best way to experience Old Town Warsaw—like so many other places—is to simply let your feet take you through its narrow streets to see what you uncover.
-With only one day in Warsaw, you won’t experience everything here, but keep on the lookout for (and, if you got an early start, check out) some of these top Old Town Warsaw attractions:
+The best way to experience Old Town Warsaw is to let your feet march you through its narrow streets to see what you uncover.
+With only one day in Warsaw, you won’t experience everything here.
+Keep on the lookout for these top Old Town Warsaw attractions:

-- Barbican: Warsaw’s distinctive fairytale medieval gate that was once one of the most important military fortifications along its city walls.
-Set to the backdrop of Warsaw’s modern New Town, the Barbican offers an interesting look at the city’s bi-polar architectural palette.
+- Barbican: Warsaw’s distinctive fairytale medieval gate.
+The Barbican was once one of the most important military fortifications along its city walls.
+Set against a backdrop of Warsaw’s modern New Town, The Barbican offers an interesting look at the city’s bipolar architectural palette.

-- St. John’s Archcathedral: Originally built in Masovian Gothic style in the 14th-century, this beautiful Roman Catholic cathedral is one of Old Town’s most distinctive buildings.
+- St. John’s Archcathedral: Originally built in Masovian Gothic style in the 14th century, this beautiful Roman Catholic cathedral is one of Old Town’s most distinctive buildings.
 Despite the church’s almost complete destruction in WWII, several important religious paintings survived.
-The crypts, housing some of the most important figures in Polish history, also make for an interesting visit.
+The crypts house some of the most important figures in Polish history.
+They make for an interesting visit.

-- The Royal Castle: A centuries-old royal palace residence that now houses one of the best museums in Warsaw.
-Exhibits include a collection of original period furniture and important works of Polish art from the 18th century.
+- The Royal Castle: This centuries-old royal palace residence now houses one of the best museums in Warsaw.
+Exhibits at The Royal Castle include a collection of original period furniture.
+You’ll also find important works of Polish art from the 18th century.

 Stroll along The Royal Way

-Once you’ve got your fill of Old Town Warsaw, head towards central Warsaw via Krakowskie Przedmieście, also known as The Royal Way.
-Along this famous avenue lies half a dozen beautiful palaces (including Tyszkiewicz Palace, the Presidential Palace, and Potocki Palace) and a handful of impressive churches (St. Anne’s Church, Carmelite Church, Church of St. Joseph of the Visitationists).
+Once you’ve got your fill of Old Town Warsaw, head towards central Warsaw.
+The route via Krakowskie Przedmieście is also known as The Royal Way.
+Along this famous avenue lies half a dozen beautiful palaces.
+You’ll see Tyszkiewicz Palace, the Presidential Palace, and Potocki Palace.
+There’s also a handful of impressive churches.
+Look out for St. Anne’s Church, Carmelite Church, and Church of St. Joseph of the Visitationists.

-Pass by Kopernika Square, home of a popular statue dedicated to Polish astronomer Nicolaus Copernicus who set forth the theory that the earth rotated around the sun, before swinging right on Świȩtokrzyska to continue into the heart of Warsaw.
+Pass by Kopernika Square.
+The square is home to a statue of Nicolaus Copernicus, the Polish astronomer who first theorized that the earth rotated around the sun.
+Continue by swinging right on Świȩtokrzyska to continue into the heart of Warsaw.

 Check out Warsaw from above at the Palace of Culture & Science

-Much to the dismay of many Varsovians, my love of seeing cities from above (and, ironically enough, my crippling fear of heights) meant I couldn’t possibly leave the enormous Palace of Culture & Science off this 1-day Warsaw itinerary.
-From the corner of Nowy Świat & Świȩtokrzyska, it’s about a 15-minute walk to get here (and you, literally, can’t miss it.)
+Much to the dismay of many Varsovians, I couldn’t leave the enormous Palace of Culture & Science off this 1-day Warsaw itinerary.
+If you love seeing cities from above (or want to tackle a crippling fear of heights), it’s a must-visit.
+From the corner of Nowy Świat & Świȩtokrzyska, it’s about a 15-minute walk to get here.
+You (literally) can’t miss it.

-Dubbed “Stalin’s Last Erection,” this monolithic skyscraper came as a “gift” from the Soviet leader in Poland’s communist postwar era.
-Kinda explains why it isn’t exactly celebrated, eh?
+This monolithic skyscraper is often dubbed “Stalin’s Last Erection.”
+It came as a “gift” from the Soviet leader in Poland’s communist postwar era.
+(Kinda explains why it isn’t exactly celebrated, eh?)

-Nonetheless, I’m willing to bet that most travellers, detaching themselves from the building’s former political connotations, will be fascinated by it.
+Nonetheless, most travellers, after detaching themselves from the building’s former political connotations, will be fascinated by it.

 The main reason to visit the Palace of Culture & Science is for the views.
-Hop into the high-speed elevator (20zł for adults / 15zł for children) to blast up to its 30th-floor observation deck for sweeping vistas over Warsaw’s vast skyline.
+Hop into the high-speed elevator (20zł for adults / 15zł for children) to blast up to its 30th-floor observation deck.
+At the top, you’ll enjoy sweeping vistas over Warsaw’s vast skyline.

 Enjoy a nostalgic taste of Warsaw at Bar Prasowy

-Once you’ve dabbled into Warsaw from above, depositing yourself in front of the Palace of Culture & Science onto Marszałkowska, one of the main drags in central Warsaw.
-With some spare energy, walk two kilometres south (or take a tram) to build up an appetite for your next stop: Bar Prasowy.
+Finished dabbling into Warsaw from above?
+Drop down in front of the Palace of Culture & Science onto Marszałkowska, one of the main drags in central Warsaw.
+Walk two kilometres south (or take a tram), building up an appetite for your next stop: Bar Prasowy.

-More than a handful of remnants from the communist era linger around Warsaw, but perhaps none are as compelling as milk bars.
-Taking its name from the cheap & hearty dairy-based foods on their menu, milk bars (bar mleczny) are among the best places in Warsaw to eat, and an absolute must-visit—even if you only have one day in Warsaw!
+Many remnants from the communist era linger around Warsaw, but perhaps none are as compelling as milk bars.
+Taking its name from the cheap & hearty dairy-based foods on their menu, milk bars (bar mleczny) are among the best places in Warsaw to eat.
+They’re an absolute must-visit—even if you only have one day in Warsaw!

-Among the best milk bars in Warsaw is Bar Prasowy (Marszałkowska 10/16), a restaurant with a history dating back over 60 years.
-Their most famous offering is their pierogi, chewy Polish dumplings filled with a variety of ingredients from savoury meats to fruits.
+Among the best milk bars in Warsaw is Bar Prasowy (Marszałkowska 10/16).
+The restaurant has a history dating back over 60 years.
+Their most famous offering is their pierogi.
+These chewy Polish dumplings are filled with a variety of ingredients, from savoury meats to fruits.

 Chill out in Łazienki Park

-Now that you’ve stuffed & fuelled yourself for the journey ahead, continue south along Marszałkowska to the traffic circle and swing left towards Warsaw’s crowning greenspace, Łazienki Park.
-Stretching out over 180 acres in the centre of Warsaw, there’s plenty of room to relax in Łazienki Park after a half day of sightseeing.
+Now that you’ve stuffed & fuelled yourself for the journey ahead, continue south along Marszałkowska.
+Walk to the traffic circle, swinging left towards Warsaw’s crowning greenspace, Łazienki Park.
+This famous park stretches out over 180 acres in the centre of Warsaw.
+There’s plenty of room to relax in Łazienki Park after a half day of sightseeing.

-But I didn’t take you all the way down here to chill in any ordinary city park. Łazienki Park is home to a number of palaces, museums, monuments, and orangeries that beg for discovery.
+But I didn’t take you all the way down here to chill in any ordinary city park. Łazienki Park is home to palaces, museums, monuments, and orangeries begging for discovery.